Course Outline

 Example of Purchases Reported in the Income Statement

-Assume that an online seller begins operations on January 2 by purchasing $5,000 of goods consisting of 1,000 at a cost of $5 each.
+Assume that an online seller begins operations on January 2 by purchasing $5,000 of goods consisting of 1,000 items which cost $5 each.
 The goods are going to be sold for $12 each.
 There are two common ways to account for the inventory and the cost of goods sold:

 • Periodic inventory system in which the general ledger income statement account Purchases is used for recording the purchases of goods that will be sold to customers.
-This account does not get reduced for any goods that are sold.
+This account’s balance does not get reduced when goods are sold.
 With the periodic system, there is not a general ledger account Cost of Goods Sold.

 • Perpetual inventory system in which the purchases of goods are recorded in the general ledger balance sheet asset account Inventory.
 When goods are sold, the Inventory account is reduced and the amount is recorded in the general ledger income statement account Cost of Goods Sold.
 The balance in Inventory is perpetually changing because the cost of the purchases and the cost of the sales are recorded in the Inventory account.